I Never Loved a Man (The Way I Love You): Reception

 both pop and r&b markets."
-It rose to #9 on the Billboard Hot 100 and became Franklin's first #1 hit on the R&B charts.
+It rose to number 9 on the Billboard Hot 100 and became Franklin's first number one hit on the R&B chart.
 It was also the title of Franklin's first Atlantic LP.
 Franklin would soon become a superstar after the release of this song.
 The song has since been called a pivotal moment in rock and roll.
-It ranked #189 on Rolling Stone's list of the 500 Greatest Songs of All Time.
+It ranked number 189 on Rolling Stone's list of the 500 Greatest Songs of All Time.
+In 2009, the 1967 recording on Atlantic Records was inducted into the Grammy Hall of Fame.